se-edu/se-book/common/definitions.md

 <div id="def-abstractClass">

-**Abstract Class**: A class declared as an _abstract class_ cannot be instantiated, but they can be subclassed.
+**Abstract Class**: A class declared as an _abstract class_ cannot be instantiated, but it can be subclassed.

 </div>
 <div id="def-abstractMethod">